 South Africa is a popular choice for destination weddings, thanks to its magnificent scenery, reliable weather, and relatively affordable prices.
-With so much to do and see, there are plenty of options for your post-ceremony honeymoon; while friends and family will likely use your wedding as an excuse to make the trip of a lifetime.
+With so much to do and see, there are plenty of options for your post-ceremony honeymoon; while friends and family will likely use your wedding as an excuse to plan the trip of a lifetime.

 However, if you want to hold the legal ceremony in South Africa as well as the wedding party, you'll need to put in some serious forward planning.
 There is a lot of paperwork involved, while weddings at the country's most spectacular safari lodges require careful budgeting.
 If you're looking at a particularly popular venue, you may need to book as much as a year in advance.

 Making Sure Your Ceremony Is Legal

 The first step is to make sure that your marriage is legal.
 Like all countries, South Africa has a unique set of rules for foreigners planning a wedding within its borders.
 You need to become well acquainted with these so that there are no nasty last-minute surprises.
-It's important to remember that these rules change with alarming frequency, so make sure to check the Department of Home Affairs website carefully before starting your preparations.
+It's important to remember that these rules can change at any time, so make sure to check the Department of Home Affairs website carefully before starting your preparations.
 At the time of writing, required documentation includes:

 - Proof of ID: Both you and your partner will need to produce your original birth certificates and a valid passport with at least two blank double-page spreads.
 You will also need to provide color copies of the visa page of your passport (if appropriate), or the page showing your latest stamp through South African immigration (if you are from a visa-free country).

-- Previous Marriages: If either of you has been married before, you will need to provide proof that you are free to marry again.
-This means producing your Decree Absolute if you're divorced, or producing the death certificate of a deceased spouse.
+- Previous Marriages: If either of you have been married before, you will need to provide proof that you are free to marry again.
+This means producing your final decree of divorce, or producing the death certificate of a deceased spouse.